 Audit-Related Fees.
-Consists of fees billed for assurance and related services that are reasonably related to the performance of the audit or review of our consolidated financial statements and are not reported under "Audit Fees."
-No audit-related fees were billed for fiscal years ended December 27, 2003 and December 28, 2002.
+Consists of fees billed for assurance and related services that are traditionally performed by the independent accountant and generally are overseen by a licensed accountant and are not reported under "Audit Fees."

 Tax Fees.
-Consists of fees billed for professional services for tax compliance and tax advice.
-These services consist of assistance regarding federal, state and international tax compliance and assistance with the preparation of various tax returns.
+Consists of fees billed for professional services for tax compliance, tax preparation, tax advice and tax planning.
+These services consist of assistance regarding federal, state and international tax compliance, assistance with the preparation of various tax returns, research and design tax study and international compliance.

 All Other Fees.
 Consists of fees for products and services other than the services reported above.
-In fiscal 2003, these services included agreed upon procedures and consulting.

-The Audit Committee has determined that the provision of the services covered by fees paid to the independent auditor during fiscal 2003 is compatible with maintaining the independence of such auditor.
+The Audit Committee has determined that the provision of the services covered by fees paid to our independent auditor during fiscal 2004 is compatible with maintaining the independence of such auditor.